keeganskeate/personal-website/docs/development.md

 ## Forms

 Django makes creating stock forms easy.
+You may want to add a [captcha](https://pypi.org/project/django-simple-math-captcha/) to prevent spam in forms.

 * [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/crispy_tag_forms.html)
 * [How to use Bootstrap 4 Forms with Django](https://simpleisbetterthancomplex.com/tutorial/2018/08/13/how-to-use-bootstrap-4-forms-with-django.html)